 Ripcord Designs Ltd.

-Ripcord Designs is a UK based design consultancy specializing in television broadcast equipment.
+Ripcord Designs is a UK based electronic design consultancy.
 Our expertise includes optical and wireless video transmission, video and audio compression and hand-held RF camera systems.